Why we need hashrate transfer?

 At present, hashrate transfer only supports Bitcoin (BTC).

-1. Login to poolin official website poolin.com - Mining Pool - Dashboard - Sub-account Manage - Setting - Hashrate Transfer - Set amount of transferred hashrate in sub-account according to the requirements (to ensure profits of both parties, the maximum transferred hashrate does not exceed 90% of the original hashrate).
+1. Login to poolin official website poolin.com - Mining Pool - Dashboard - Mining Management - Setting - Hashrate Transfer - Set amount of transferred hashrate in sub-account according to the requirements (to ensure profits of both parties, the maximum transferred hashrate does not exceed 90% of the original hashrate).

 2. Set verification code - Hashpower transfer is completed successfully (the hashrate transfer effective / expiry date is calculated according to UTC time, that is, Beijing time = UTC time + 8 hours).